thruthesky/firelibrary-app/README.md

 ## Language Translation

-* By default, the language is `en` and the text of `en` language is saved in Typescript while other language files are saved in separately in JSON file.
+* By default, the language is set to English(`en`) and the text is saved in Typescript while other language texts are saved separately in JSON file.

 * `en` language is saved in `firelibrary/etc/languages/en.ts` and is loaded in memory by default.
  * So, any language code that is not exist in other language will use `en` language as fallback.
  * All other language text is saved in `assets/lang` folder by default like `assets/lang/ko.json`, `assets/lang/cn.json`.
  * JOSN language files are loaded dynamically through `http.get`.
 So it does not affects the booting speed.

+* **@warning** The key of the language JSON file is case sensitive.
+So, becareful on the case.

+* It needs sometime for the JSON language files to be loaded since they are loaded by `http.get()`.
+ * If you are going to use the language file immediately before loading the language file, English text will be used.

+* If error code should be defined in language file so it can be translated to end user.
+ * if there is any error that is not translated, you will see a message like `"Error code - not-found - is not translated.
+Please translate it.
+It may be firebase error."`.